azurecitadel/azurecitadel.github.io/labs/kubernetes/part4.md

 When you run `kubectl get service` you will see the column **EXTERNAL-IP** and the `data-api-svc` will have **\<pending\>** as the status.
 It can take 5-10 minutes for the service to get an external IP the first time; as Azure is deploying an Azure LoadBalancer and Public IP, and setting up NAT rules

-Keep checking `kubectl get service` and once the service has an external IP, you can access it with your browser and check the info API as before, with: `http://{external_ip}/api/info`.
+Keep checking `kubectl get service` and once the service has an external IP, you can access it with your browser and call the info API as before, with: `http://{external_ip}/api/info`.

 Make a note of the Data API IP as we'll use it in the next module.